 - Is it likely to provide useful answers?

 2. Survey Design – Receive Authentic Responses

 If you have 5 response options, the intensity should increase from one end to the other.
-In the example on the left-hand side (see image), technically speaking “Slightly important” and “Somewhat important” are both subcategories of “Not very important” and the placement of these options can confuse respondents and lead to incorrect results.
+In the example on the left-hand side (above), technically speaking “Slightly important” and “Somewhat important” are both subcategories of “Not very important” and the placement of these options can confuse respondents and lead to incorrect results.